ohmycloud/website/rst/manual.rst

 push and pop pragmas
 --------------------
-The `push/pop`:idx: pragmas are very similar to the option directive, but are used to override the settings temporarily.
-Example:
+The `push/pop`:idx: pragmas are very similar to the option directive, but are used to override the settings temporarily. 示例：

 .. code-block:: nim
   {.push checks: off.}